charlesjiangxm/Charles-Inventory/README.md

 # Tutorial
-some Tutorial files are stored here, for more information and detailed tutorial, please visit my BLOG https://wordpress.com/post/charlesjiangxm.wordpress.com
+Some Tutorial files for using EDA tools, installing softwares, etc. are stored here, for more information and detailed tutorial, please visit my BLOG https://wordpress.com/post/charlesjiangxm.wordpress.com